Rackham’s Strategic Vision for Graduate Education

 - Increase opportunities for the Rackham community to learn about recent advances in graduate education research and practice.

-- Increase Rackham Program Review activities that enhance partnerships with the graduate faculty and programs.
+- Enhance Rackham Program Review activities to strengthen partnerships with the graduate faculty and programs.

-- Increase alignment of the functions of the graduate school with the needs of graduate program faculty, students, alumni, and staff.
+- Assess the alignment of the functions of the graduate school with the needs of graduate program students, faculty, alumni, and staff.

 Goal 4: Strengthened Organizational Culture and Climate